 North Carolina State University

-As Director of Technical Design at Fullbeauty Brands, Marijo's primary job responsibilities include maintaining fit and garment construction standards, developing body measurement standards and mannequins, and training company partners overseas in our fit requirements.
-Marijo also leads a team involved with their latest venture into 3D product development.
-An active member of the ASTM D13.55 Subcommittee on Body Measurements for Apparel Sizing, Marijo works with other professionals from industry to establish body measurement standards.
+As Former Director of Technical Design at Fullbeauty Brands, Marijo's primary job responsibilities included maintaining fit and garment construction standards, developing body measurement standards and mannequins, and training company partners overseas in our fit requirements.
+Marijo also lead a team involved with their latest venture into 3D product development.
+An active member of the ASTM D13.55 Subcommittee on Body Measurements for Apparel Sizing, Marijo worked with other professionals from industry to establish body measurement standards.

 With more than 20 years experience in the apparel industry, Mark Charlton is a technical leader who has worked with manufacturers, trading companies, direct-to-consumer retailers, omni-channel national and global brands.
 His key focus is product groups from M2M tailoring to lingerie and everything in-between.
 He has an uncompromising approach to understanding the complexities of apparel fit, both on a consumer and global level.
 Additionally, Mark has a proven record of driving and implementing organizational and process change from corporate teams throughout the global supply chain.

 Meghan Willis is the Director of Apparel Development for Under Armour, leading the technical design/product development group for women's, youth, and graphic products.
 In addition to driving innovation and performance through fit and construction in her categories, Meghan is responsible for heading up Global Standards: creating and challenging best practices, product consistency, and sizing standards through Under Armour’s Apparel Development department.

 Mike Maycock is the Senior Manager of Apparel Development at Under Armour, overseeing Team Sports (Onfield, Global Football, Side Line and Golf).
 Mike plays a key role in moving strategic business goals forward including the integration of 3D Technology in sports apparel while ensuring quality, fit and functionality is at a premium level for top tier athletes.